-United Equipment Pty Ltd (United Equipment) recognises that modern slavery is a complex issue that affects workers, individuals and communities globally on an enormous scale.
+United Equipment recognises that modern slavery is a complex issue that affects workers, individuals and communities globally on an enormous scale.
 We are determined to work collaboratively with our suppliers and other stakeholders to play our part in ending modern slavery.

-Modern slavery occurs when a person is forced into exploitative situations where they cannot refuse or leave work due to threats, violence, coercion, abuse of power or deception.
-The definition of modern slavery in the Modern Slavery Act 2018 (Cth) (the Act) encompasses slavery, servitude, the worst forms of child labour, forced labour, human trafficking, debt bondage, slavery like practices, forced marriage and deceptive recruiting for labour or services.
+Modern slavery rarely occurs in isolation and can form part of more complex issues, including wider discrimination and exploitation of workers.
+Examples of modern slavery include slavery, servitude, child labour, forced labour, human trafficking, debt bondage, slavery like practices, forced marriage and deceptive recruiting for labour or services.

-United Equipment is committed to acting responsibly and with high ethical standards.
-We are guided by our core values set out below.
+United Equipment remains committed to acting responsibly and with high ethical standards.
+We are guided by our core values set out below, including in particular our value of 'nurturing' in which we ensure that we care for and protect our people and our customers, providing support and opportunities in a safe environment.